13 Ways to Create a Dementia Friendly Home

 To help them easily find smaller items like utensils or cups, place a sign or a photo of those items on the outside of the cabinet door or drawer.

-Or, you could take the doors off the cabinets or switch to glass doors.
+Or you could remove the cabinet doors or switch to glass doors.

 In other cases, someone with dementia will become overly focused on something accessed in the kitchen, like constantly feeding a pet.